gelguy/wilder.nvim/README.md

 " only / and ? are enabled by default
 call wilder#set_option('modes', ['/', '?', ':'])

+" Required to enable Python remote plugin features in Vim, can be skipped.
+" Can be set to 0 to disable Python features in Neovim. call wilder#set_option('use_python_remote_plugin', 1)
 ```

 When in `:` cmdline mode, `wildmenu` suggestions will be automatically provided.